MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbServer/manage/health-and-monitoring/failure-list-report.md

 - Principais agentes de usuários de origem (sessões)

-No Relatório de Lista de Falhas, você pode acessar o Relatório de Detalhes de Sessão Ponto [a](peer-to-peer-session-detail-report.md) Ponto em Skype for Business Server clicando na métrica de detalhes da sessão para uma sessão ponto a ponto.
+No Relatório de Lista de Falhas, você pode acessar o Relatório de Detalhes de Sessão Ponto [a](peer-to-peer-session-detail-report.md) Ponto no Skype for Business Server clicando na métrica de detalhes da sessão para uma sessão ponto a ponto.
 You can also access the Conference Detail Report by clicking the Conference metric for a conference.

 ## <a name="making-the-best-use-of-the-failure-list-report"></a>Making the Best Use of the Failure List Report